March 2017 North American blizzard: Atlantic Canada

 The storm started affected New Brunswick in the afternoon on March 14, with the other Atlantic Canadian provinces being hit in the early evening.
 The Maritime's snow ended at the night of March 15, even though Newfoundland continues to have snow.

 Other areas

 Midwestern U.S.

 The first phase of the storm hit the Midwest on March 13, causing up to 15 in of snow in some areas.
 Two deaths were reported in Wisconsin.

 Southern U.S.

 Multiple states ended up getting dustings of snow on March 12.

-British Isles

-In the British Isles, the remnants of the storm caused rain to fall across the region, turning to snow in the mountains of Scotland.

 Snowfall totals

 Naming

 The storm has received several different unofficial names from different media outlets.
 The Weather Channel, which names significant winter storms that have disruptive impacts on major cities, assigned the name Stella to the winter storm.
 Connecticut based WFSB dubbed the storm Blizzard Eugene.
 The National Weather Service has stated though that, unlike hurricanes, it does not name winter storms.
 The practice of winter storm naming remains controversial in the United States.